 The health risks of sitting at your desk all day and a sedentary lifestyle include obesity and cardiovascular diseases.
 Break up prolonged sedentary behaviour and engage in short bouts of movement throughout the day.

 Think you’re fairly healthy and lead a moderately healthy lifestyle?
 Weekend warriors beware!
 Even if you hit the gym or soccer field a couple of times a week, prolonged sedentary duration throughout the day (i.e. sitting at your desk) increases your risk of lifestyle chronic diseases.
 It’s time to wage war against a

 The ills of sedentary behaviours can sneak up on you.
-From a desk job that has you desk-bound for hours on end, to watching TV serials on your couch at the end of the day, it isn’t hard to become comfortably lazy and sit all day.
-Add to that a lack of time or motivation for physical activity, and researchers think you’ve got a problem bigger than your growing middle.
-“But I’m just resting!” you cry.
-“How bad can that be?”
+From being desk-bound for hours, to watching TV serials on your couch at the end of the day, it isn’t hard to become comfortably lazy and sit all day.

 That spreading bottom is but just one result of excessive sitting.
 Even if you exercise generally but sit for long periods of time, you still face only slightly lower health risks.
 Kids, too, are not immune!
 Here’s great news: it doesn’t take much at all to counter the problem.

 Just standing up helps you burn twice as many calories as sitting and moving around can help to boost your cardio-metabolic health.

-Take a five-minute walk every hour and you’ll actually expend about 120 calories in eight hours!
+Take a five-minute walk every hour and you’ll actually expend more calories than sitting down.

 In fact, with frequent walking breaks, you lower the risks associated with being overweight, and your body copes better with glucose control—important for those with diabetes.
 Regular exercise can also reduce your blood pressure which is commonly associated with hypertension, and you will be half as likely to suffer from depression as compared to a non-walker.3

 Hitting your daily step count is actually less daunting than it sounds.